tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 [Will Sargent][14] at [Typesafe][15] created CircuitBreaker.
 It actually implements a state machine behind the scenes.
-That makes it easy to debug, but hard to use external data stores.
+That makes it easy to debug, but hard to use with external data stores.
 It's also intended to be used as a mixin, which isn't what we had in mind.

 {% highlight rb %}
 require 'circuit_breaker'